 - 1. The National Institutes of Health (NIH) is a federal agency responsible for conducting and supporting biomedical research.
 Widely acknowledged as a "crown jewel" of America's scientific institutions-a characterization the agency's director recently reiterated1-NIH is the largest public funder of medical research in the world. - 2.
 NIH has "a long and illustrious history [of] supporting breakthroughs in biology and medicine."
 NIH scientists pioneered the rubella vaccine, eradicating a disease that, in the 1960s, killed thousands of babies and left thousands more with lifelong disabilities.
 NIH studies led to the discovery of the BRCA mutation, helping countless Americans reduce their risk of breast and ovarian cancer.
-NIH research fueled the development of treatments for HIV and AIDS, transforming what used to be a fatal disease into one with a nearly normal life expectancy.
-These are just a few of many, many examples: over the years, NIH-supported research has had a profound impact on the health and wellbeing of the American people.
-Indeed, it is hard to find a medical breakthrough in recent years that has not been assisted-whether directly or indirectly-by NIH's pioneering work.
+And NIH research fueled the development of treatments for HIV and AIDS, transforming what was once a fatal disease into one with a nearly normal life expectancy.
+These are just a few of many, many examples: over the years, NIH-supported research has had a profound impact on Americans' health and wellbeing.
+Indeed, it is hard to find a medical breakthrough in recent years that has not been assisted-whether directly or indirectly-by NIH. - 3.
+NIH's activities have also contributed to our Nation's economic security and prosperity.
+Today, the United States is a global leader in the health and life sciences-thanks, in